 Amateur Photographer verdict

 Pentax DSLRs are an excellent choice for astrophotography, and this wide zoom makes for a great pairing.
-A few handling quirks aside, it’s sharp, fast and weatherproof.
+A few handling quirks aside, it’s sharp, fast and weatherproof.- Excellent weatherproofing

 Launched around the same time as the Pentax K-1 in 2016, it’s a reassuringly bulky lens at just over 1kg.
 There is no filter thread (not that you will use screw-in filters for astrophotography), but it is weather resistant and therefore a solid pairing with a tough camera like the Pentax K-1 and its replacement the K-1 II.

-Benefitting from a lens construction of 18 elements in 13 groups, users report a high and even sharpness from centre to edges even at the maximum f/2.8 aperture, and this aperture is available throughout the entire zoom range, too.
-What might initially cause confusion to Pentax shooters fumbling around in the dark to manually focus the 15-30mm lens, is that it focuses in the opposite direction to every other Pentax lens.
+Benefitting from a lens construction of 18 elements in 13 groups, users report a high and even sharpness from centre to edges – even at the maximum f/2.8 aperture.
+This aperture is available throughout the entire zoom range, too.
+What may initially cause confusion to Pentax shooters fumbling around in the dark to manually focus the 15-30mm lens, is that it focuses in the opposite direction to every other Pentax lens.
 Go figure.

 Amateur Photographer verdict